 Remember, there is a big difference between dating a person who is RECENTLY separated, (meaning it just happened 2 months ago and their soon-to-be ex just moved out last week), and a person who has been separated and living apart from his or her ex for two years.

 The divorce process can take a really really long time.
 I know someone whose divorce took 5 years!
 Things get complicated and many factors come into play.
 I also want to point out that someone might be officially divorced for years and not have moved on.

 2. The person might still be living with their soon-to-be ex.

 This is where I’d have to recommend NOT dating someone who isn’t divorced yet.
 If the couple is still in the same house, I think I’d have a problem with that.
-Then again, there might be a reason the couple is still living in the same house: finances, COVID, job loss.
+Then again, there might be a reason the couple is still living in the same house: finances, job loss, an issue with a child.
 The relationship might be very very clearly over, but they are choosing to stay in the same house and lead separate lives.

 3. The fear that the since the couple isn’t officially divorced, they might end up getting back together.

 This is the worst reason NOT to date someone who isn’t officially divorced yet.
 Why?
 Because ANY COUPLE can get back together at any time.
 Having a piece of paper that says you are divorced doesn’t prevent a reconciliation.